AsbestosSoup-dev/vehicle-data-scraper/README.md

 License
 -------
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE.txt) file for details.